-The MAH will continue to monitor the number of ozanimod treated patients.
+The MAH will continue to monitor the number of ozanimod-treated patients.
 Enrollment progress will be included in annual study reports.

 The implications of various study sizes on precision of results for various endpoints are based on incidence rate observed in published studies.
-Table 13 shows the probability, given a hazard ratio of 1, that the upper bound of the 95% confidence interval for the hazard ratio will be less than several threshold values, across a range of potential study sizes.
+Table 8.5-2 shows the probability, given a hazard ratio of 1, that the upper bound of the 95% CI for the hazard ratio will be less than several threshold values, across a range of potential study sizes.

-- These results assume that the incidence rate for MACE endpoints in an unselected population of patients with MS is 25 per 10,000 person-years. - Table 13 shows corresponding estimates for various scenarios, also assuming the HR=1, for serious opportunistic infections, for which the incidence rate in the comparator groups is approximately 10 per 10,000 person-years. - The incidence rate of drug-induced liver injury (a different case definition from this study) has ranged in the order of 0.7 to 3.9 per 100,000 person-years.
+- These results assume that the incidence rate for MACE endpoints in an unselected population of patients with MS is 25 per 10,000 person-years. - Table 8.5-3 shows corresponding estimates for various scenarios, also assuming the hazard ratio (HR)=1, for SOIs, for which the incidence rate in the comparator groups is approximately 10 per 10,000 person-years. - The incidence rate of drug-induced liver injury (a different case definition from this study) has ranged in the order of 0.7 to 3.9 per 100,000 person-years.
 Given this very low anticipated background rate, no estimates about study precision have been developed for this outcome.

-Results in Table 13 and Table 14 can be used to estimate the precision from analyses conducted in a single data source.
+Results in Table 8.5-2 and Table 8.5-3 can be used to estimate the precision from analyses conducted in a single data source.
 The analyses conducted separately by data source will be combined in a fixed effects meta-analysis, the precision of the summary results from the meta-analysis could be greater or lesser than the estimates below, depending on the heterogeneity of the effect over data sources and the validity of the assumptions needed to carry out the analysis.